aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.drawing/imagedata/is_link_only/_index.md

 ﻿---
 title: is_link_only property
 second_title: Aspose.Words for Python via .NET API Reference
-description: "Returns true if the image is linked and not stored in the document."
+description: "Returns ``True`` if the image is linked and not stored in the document."
 type: docs
 weight: 160
 url: /python-net/aspose.words.drawing/imagedata/is_link_only/